-If a significant new factor, material mistake or inaccuracy relating to the information included in this Prospectus arises or is noted between the date of this Prospectus and the closing of the offer period or the time when trading of the last issued New Shares in connection with the Combination on a regulated market begins, whichever occurs later, a supplement to this Prospectus will be published in accordance with relevant provisions under the Prospectus Regulation (or, if applicable, section 87G FSMA).
+If a significant new factor, material mistake or inaccuracy relating to the information included in this Prospectus arises or is noted between the date of this Prospectus and the UK Admission and NL Admission, a supplement to this Prospectus will be published in accordance with relevant provisions under the Prospectus Regulation (or, if applicable, section 87G FSMA).
 Such a supplement will be subject to approval by the AFM in accordance with article 23 of the Prospectus Regulation (or, if applicable, the FCA in accordance with section 87G FSMA) and will be made public and notified to the FCA in accordance with the relevant provisions of the Prospectus Regulation (and, applicable, UK laws and regulation).
 The summary shall also be supplemented, if necessary, to take into account the new information included in the supplement.